Everything (excluding glasses and camera) just under $10!

 I follow the same guide as I do with pants and stay away from purchasing most knit shirts as they hold odor and stains.
 Besides, I wear basics so much I’d rather go to J Crew, Old Navy, or H&M to find pick up a variety.

-Not really a big fan of big names, but I once scored a Kenneth Cole laptop bag for $10 and may day was made.
+Not really a big fan of big names, but I once scored a Kenneth Cole laptop bag for $10, and my day was made.
 A few scuffs but it definitely was worth the find.

 Generally for working out so I can cut the sleeves.
 I make sure they’re unstained and 100 percent cotton.